Conanbranch/ai4code-transformer-baseline/README.md

 | 3e-5 | .8385 |
 | 5e-5 | **.8428** |

+Does not help with larger training sizes.
+Performance appears to be a function of learning rate, epochs, and training set size

 | weight <br> decay |  Val. |
 | --- | --- |
 | .1 | **.8389** |